Mazda MX-5 (ND): Overview

 The fourth-generation MX-5 is 105 mm shorter and 220 lb lighter than its predecessor, putting the vehicle's curb weight near 2200 lb.
 Incorporating Mazda's Skyactiv technology, the MX-5 is offered with two naturally aspirated direct-injection petrol engines.
 The base model has a 1.5 L 129 bhp engine, while pre-2019 American and Canadian-market models with a 1998 cc engine are rated at 155 bhp at 6000 rpm and 148 lbft of torque at 4600 rpm.
 Mazda also replaced the hydraulic power steering system in previous MX-5s with their new Electric Power Assisted Steering (EPAS) system.

 The car was launched with a six-speed manual transmission and a six-speed automatic transmission.
 The cockpit, steering wheel, and infotainment system are very similar to those in the 2014 Mazda3.
 The MX-5 is fitted as standard with a manually operated fabric roof that can be opened or closed within a few seconds.

-The fourth-generation MX-5 has been popular with die-cast toy car manufacturers like Tomica, Hot Wheels, and Matchbox, with all three companies releasing their own versions of the car to the market.
+Die-cast toy car brands like Tomica, Hot Wheels, and Matchbox have made versions of the fourth-generation MX-5.

+In 2024, the 2.0 L model was discontinued in Europe due to stricter emissions regulations.
+Due to derogation timings, the 2.0 L model will continue to be sold in the UK until January 2027.